 In a word, structure.
 The Flight Jackets are fully padded but unstructured.
-This full grain leather briefcase backpack, while looking radically different from a traditional brief, is built in a traditional way.
-The is a signature of MacCase design.
+This full-grain leather briefcase backpack, while looking radically different from a traditional brief, is built in a traditional way.
+This is a signature of MacCase design.
 We've become very good at taking a tried and true method and doing something completely new with it.

 Basic structural panels are covered in foam, lining materials then exterior hides.
-This not only provides some of the highest levels of protection for your laptop and tablet inside, but also allows the handmade vertical briefcase combo to be free standing, like a typical brief.
+This not only provides some of the highest levels of protection for your laptop and tablet inside but also allows the handmade backpack briefcase combo to be free-standing, like a typical brief.

-While there are many sizes for the Jacket models, iPad, 11",12", 13" 15", there is only one Flight Case.
+While there are many sizes for the Jacket models, iPad, 13-inch, 15-inch and 16-inch, there is only one Flight Case.
 This leather hybrid briefcase backpack is for someone who likes the look of the Flight Jacket but needs a bit more room than these compact designs can provide.